layer6ai-labs/HGCF/README.md

 ```
 python utils.preprocessing.py --dataset [Amazon_CD|Amazon_Book|yelp] --read_path your_raw_data_file
 ```
+_Update_: Original Yelp data on the website has been updated by Yelp and the 2020 version we used has been overwritten.
+Using our preprocessing script on the updated Yelp data will give difrerent statistics and thus different results.
+We've uploaded our preprocessed .pkl file [here](https://github.com/layer6ai-labs/HGCF/tree/main/yelp20).

 2. Train and evaluation HGCF:
 - `config.py` for training on `Amazon-CD` dataset: